Top 10 most dangerous jobs in the US: It’s not police officers & firefighters who have the most risky career path

 One other interesting fact is that incidents involving some means of industry-specific transportation topped the causes of fatal work injuries.
 It accounts for nearly half at 41%, more than double the second most common cause, which is homicide and violence at 17%.
 There was a 3.3% increase in motor vehicle crashes last year compared to 2011, and it’s the first time in eight years that such an increase was noted.

 This list of America’s ten deadliest jobs would hardly surprise anyone.
 After all, they truly have harsh environments to begin with.
 Falling trees, molten hot iron, high altitude, and the open sea create conditions conducive to fatal work injury.
 Media outfits like Discovery Channel and National Geographic know how shocking work conditions can be, and how much people would like to know.
 The TV shows that focus on some of these dangerous occupations have built quite a following over the recent years.

-Surprisingly, firefighting and police work, two jobs with extremely hazardous environments are not on the list proving that with enough safety measures and foresight even America’s ten deadliest jobs can be less deadly after all.
+Surprisingly, firefighting and police work, two jobs with extremely hazardous environments are not on the list proving that build trust with enough tools such as safety measures and foresight even America’s ten deadliest jobs can be less deadly after all.

 PAYOUT IS GOOD, BUT WOULD YOU APPLY FOR ANY OF THE JOBS IN THIS INFOGRAPHIC?